Heavy fighting in Kunduz as Taliban close to winning third Afghan capital

 Related video: War between Afghan forces and Taliban intensifies

-The third provincial capital is close to falling to the Taliban in three days as the insurgent group carries out a sweeping offensive through the north of Afghanistan and attempts to encircle the capital, Kabul.
+A third provincial capital is close to falling to the Taliban as the insurgent group carries out a sweeping offensive through the north of Afghanistan and attempts to encircle the capital, Kabul.

 Kunduz City, a strategic and symbolic prize, was largely in control of the insurgents on Sunday with just the airport remaining in government hands.
-The Taliban flag was raised in the city centre amid chaotic scenes of burning buildings and cars and people trying to flee.
+The Taliban flag was raised in the city centre amid chaotic scenes of burning buildings and cars, and people trying to flee.

 The offensive by the Islamist group, launched after the withdrawal of US-led forces, saw them take control of Sheberghan in Jawzjan province, the stronghold of the Uzbek warlord Abdul Rashid Dostum, after an assault following a siege on Saturday.